 Gene testing for cystic fibrosis

 Carriers of a CF gene are healthy and often not aware that they are carriers.
 If you are planning a pregnancy, you can now have testing to clarify your status for cystic fibrosis.
-Information about carrier testing can be found by contacting Cystic Fibrosis Victoria have produced booklets on Knowing Your Options (pdf) and CF carrier screening (pdf) and the Victorian Clinical Genetics Services has produced cystic fibrosis carrier testing packs.
+Cystic Fibrosis Victoria have produced booklets on Knowing Your Options (pdf) and CF carrier screening (pdf) and the Victorian Clinical Genetics Services has produced cystic fibrosis carrier testing packs.

 Where to get help